 Residencies are awarded competitively, at no cost, to national and international artists in the disciplines of choreography, literature, music composition, visual arts, and media arts/new genres.
 We seek applications from emerging and mid-career artists, for whom appointments as resident artists may make a significant difference to their careers, as well as from established artists with national and/or international reputations.
 Applicants are evaluated by panels of arts professionals in each category.
-Those selected are offered living and studio space for a 30 day session during the season which runs from mid-March through mid-November.
+Those selected are offered living and studio space for a 30 day session during the season which runs from mid-April through mid-November.

 HOUSING, STUDIO SPACE & MEALS